x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Setup
 * Make user non admin.
-* Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser << needed
+* Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser << needed

 # Usage
 * Download these files from either this repo directly if machine has inet cappabilities.
 (Or downlaod these files and serve them with python :D)